Michael Carver: Second World War

-He was appointed Commanding officer of the 1st Royal Tank Regiment in April 1943, leading them in North Africa for which he was awarded the Distinguished Service Order (DSO) on 4 May 1943 and in Italy for which he was awarded a Bar to his DSO on 24 February 1944.
+He was appointed Commanding officer of the 1st Royal Tank Regiment in April 1943, leading them in North Africa for which he was appointed a Companion of the Distinguished Service Order (DSO) on 4 May 1943 and in Italy for which he was awarded a Bar to his DSO on 24 February 1944.
 He was appointed commander of the 4th Armoured Brigade on 27 June 1944 after its previous commander, Brigadier John Cecil Currie, was killed in action.
 With his new appointment came a promotion to the acting rank of brigadier, making Carver, at just twenty-nine, the youngest of his rank in the British Army.
 He led his brigade in the remainder of the fighting in Normandy and then throughout the subsequent campaign in North West Europe which followed until the German surrender in May 1945.
 He was also appointed a Commander of the Order of the British Empire in 1945.

 Carver's uniform at the Bovington Tank Museum.